cloudsmith/forge-publisher/README.md

 Performs validation_ of the Module.
 Two types of validations are available

 ### Geppetto Validation
-Geppetto can find a lot of potential problems in your code sutch as:
+Geppetto can find a lot of potential problems in your code such as:

-* Circular Module Depenency
+* Circular Module Dependency
 * Interpolated hyphen without surrounding {}
 * Strings containing "false" or "true"
 * Missing 'default' in selector